LuKane/KNPhotoBrowser/README.md

 ## 1.Function describe and Point
 * 1.Depend `SDWebImage(4.0)` and `FLAnimatedImage`
 * 2.load nine picture type in one super View as an example
-* 3.most like photoBrower of Wechat and Weibo in China
+* 3.most like photoBrowser of Wechat and Weibo in China
 * 4.provide function which can delete and download image
 * 5.the other type's Demo will be upload soon

 ## 2.How to use

-### 1.init KNPhotoBrower, set params
+### 1.init KNPhotoBrowser, set params
 ```
 // 1.make every control as an object, put it into an array
 KNPhotoItems *items = [[KNPhotoItems alloc] init];